Correlative Conjunctions

 Definition of Correlative Conjunctions

-Correlative conjunctions are grammatical parts of speech that work in pairs to join words, phrases, or clauses of equal rank.
+Correlative conjunctions are parts of speech that work in pairs to join words, phrases, or clauses of equal rank.

 Some examples of correlative conjunctions would be the following: